endriu84/wp-move/README.md

 # WP Move

-Copy remote wordpress installation to a local machine, with some extra features
+Copy remote wordpress installation to a local machine, with some extra features ( #worksforme )

 ## How to use